Mayo Methot: 1938–1944: Marriage to Humphrey Bogart

 Numerous battles took place at the Hollywood residence of the famous couple, nicknamed Sluggy Hollow, including one in which Methot stabbed Bogart in the shoulder, and another in which the two hit one another in the head with whiskey bottles.
 Actress Gloria Stuart—a friend of Bogart and Methot—recalled, in her later years, attending a dinner party at which Methot drunkenly brandished a pistol and threatened to shoot Bogart.
 Stuart also recalled seeing Methot with bruises on her face on several occasions, and witnessing physical fights between the couple, including one in which Bogart tore Methot's dress off of her.
 The couple separated and reconciled several times over the course of their marriage.

 While filming To Have and Have Not in 1943, Bogart fell in love with his 19-year-old co-star Lauren Bacall and the couple began an affair.
 Methot caught wind of it and visited the set often.
 Bogart attempted to save the marriage, but Methot's alcoholism intensified, as did their fighting.
 Bogart announced that he had moved out of the couple's home on October 19, 1944.
 On October 30, Bogart announced that he had reconciled with Methot and that he was "going home. [...]
 In other words, we'll return to our normal battles."
 The reconciliation proved short-lived; Methot announced that Bogart had moved out of their home yet again on December 3, 1944.

 1945–1951: Career decline and return to Oregon

 Methot filed for divorce on May 10, 1945, in a Las Vegas court, which was granted one hour after she filed for the decree.
-Bogart married Lauren Bacall on May 21, 1945.
+Bogart married Lauren Bacall on May 21, 1945 and had 2 children.
 After the divorce, Methot retreated from the public eye for several months, and spent a period at the Malabar Farm State Park (the location of Bogart and Bacall's wedding).

 In August 1945, Methot attempted to resume a stage career in New York.
 However, she was unsuccessful, and became locked into a pattern of alcoholism and depression.
 In the late 1940s, she moved back to Oregon, where her mother helped take care of her.